ldematte/BillPokemon/README.md

 - Download and install the .NET SDK for your platform at https://dotnet.microsoft.com/download
 - clone the repo
 - cd into the project directory (cd BillPokemon)
-- at the prompt, write "dotnet run" and press enter
+- at the prompt, write `dotnet run` and press enter

 You can now open the browser to https://localhost:49155/swagger/index.html and use Swagger to read the API docs and/or try it out.

+To run tests, cd into the tests directory and run `dotnet test`

 ### With docker